lunatrifx/lunatrifx/README.md

 ## ⚡️ Experience

 I am currently working on NVIDIA Cosmos.
-Driven by curiosity, I always want to look for the most power and storage efficient solutions for comsumers; in addition to this I am driven to create video codec algorithms that present the best quality with any hardware.
+Driven by curiosity, I always want to look for the most power and storage efficient solutions for consumers; in addition to this I am driven to create video codec algorithms that present the best quality with any hardware.

 I was the creator of Addlyn, a CV model I've created when I was 15.
 I am looking to continue my work with Amerieca, another CV model but with significant upgrades to its predecessor.